Main Menu

 Female27-28 inches55-75 lbs

-Greyhound Common Health Issues
+Common Health Issues

 Greyhounds tend to be healthy and to live long lives of 10-14 years.
 However, there have been some cases of greyhounds developing esophageal achalasia, gastric dilatation volvulus (also called bloat), gastric torsion, heart and eye conditions, osteosarcoma, and corns on the paw pads.
 There is also a condition called greyhound neuropathy.
 They can develop Alabama rot if exposed to E. coli.
 If they are on hard surfaces, they develop skin sores.
-Flea collars, flea spray and other insecticides are not safe to use on them.
+Flea collars, flea spray, and other insecticides are not safe to use on them.
 If they are outside, they will have more health issues from exposure to extreme heat or cold, though they tolerate heat better than cold.

 Some racing greyhounds develop an arched back — while they run, they extend their long legs and stretch their spines for a better stride to cover more ground in less time.
 An arched back makes it impossible for them to do so, although some dogs can run very fast.
 Recommended health tests for the breed are an ophthalmologist evaluation, a greyhound polyneuropathy NDRG1 DNA test, and a cardiac exam.
-In sum, common health issues with Greyhounds are:
+In sum, common health issues with this breed are:

 • Dangerous conditions such as bloat, gastric torsion, or esophageal achalasia